nickhericks/techdegree-project-1/README.md

 ## View project
  :mag: Live version available at [nickhericks.github.io/techdegree-project-1/](https://nickhericks.github.io/techdegree-project-1/)

 ## Project objective
 Building this project allowed me to practice using basic JavaScript syntax and data structures by building a Random Quote Generator, a program that displays a randomly selected quote each time the user clicks a button.

 ## Features
-In addition to completing the basic requirements for this techdegree project, I also added features by building out additional JavaScript functionality such as:
+In addition to completing the basic requirements for this techdegree project, I also built additional features and functionality using JavaScript such as:

 - [x] Quote automatically updated at 10 second intervals
 - [x] Additional object properties are conditionally displayed